 At the end of the encounter with Sonja, Claw lost his healing factor.
 The hand needed to focus its regenerative powers back into itself to grow back after having been severed.
 Afterwards Claw had, at most, the recuperative powers that he had in the classic stories.

 Demon’s blood ! (part 2)

-When he had this level of Regeneration, Claw was slower — physically and mentally — than he normally is.
+When he had this level of Regeneration, Claw was slower, physically and mentally.

 One hypothesis is to assume that the demon blood fatigues and confuses him.
 This physical and mental haze lifted when he was convinced to surrender to the evil within himself.

 This profile uses these regenerative abilities as a No-Prize rationale for why Claw’s characterization, swiftness and acumen are different in the Claw/Red Sonja miniseries.
-The material itself never establishes a link between the new regenerative powers and Claw’s personality and abilities.
+But the material itself never establishes a link between the new regenerative powers and Claw’s personality and abilities.